mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

   publishedAt: "2019-02-18",
   title: "Why I Write CSS in JavaScript",
   summary:
-    "For three years, I have styled my web apps without any `.css` files.
-Instead, I have written all the CSS in JavaScript.
-Let me explain.",
+    "For three years, I have written all my CSS in JavaScript.
+In fact, I am the creator of styled-components, one of the most popular CSS-in-JS libraries.
+Let me explain why.",
   image: "/static/images/css-in-js.png",
   likes: 1680
 };